Fresenius Medical Care Wins Major Award to Support U.S. Veterans with Industry-Leading Dialysis Care

 Under the five-year national contract, the VA's 106 hospitals and clinics can purchase Fresenius Medical Care's complete in-center, acute, and home dialysis offerings.
 This commitment by the VA allows our veterans access to a continuity of care by the industry's leading provider.

 The VA endorsement includes the industry leading 2008T BlueStar hemodialysis machine which provides life-sustaining dialysis care with the addition of the industry's only integrated fluid management technology.
-The contract also includes the NxStage® System One S™ with NxView for hospital systems to provide Continuous Renal Replacement Therapy (CRRT) to patients with acute kidney injury, as well as the The AquaC UNO H, a portable water treatment system featuring a compact footprint.
+The contract also includes the NxStage® System One S™ with NxView for hospital systems to provide Continuous Renal Replacement Therapy (CRRT) to patients with acute kidney injury, as well as The AquaC UNO H, a portable water treatment system featuring a compact footprint.

 Two home dialysis systems from Fresenius Medical Care also received this VA endorsement, including the company's NxStage Versi™HD and Liberty® Select Cycler.
 Empowering more patients to choose home dialysis is a key priority for the company and the government as it can provide veterans greater lifestyle flexibility and independence.